The Ultimate Guide to Aggravated DWI Charges in Missouri

-Given the harsh penalties that may result from an aggravated DWI conviction, it is important to hire an attorney and establish an attorney-client relationship as soon as you are charged.
+Given the harsh penalties that may result from a felony aggravated DWI conviction, it is important to hire an experienced DWI attorney and establish an attorney-client relationship as soon as you are charged.

 At the Ozarks DWI Law Clinic, we have an experienced attorney for DWI cases who has been working on these matters for years.
 Contact us today for legal representation if you have been charged with aggravated DWI.

 What Is the Legal Limit for Blood Alcohol Content in Missouri?

 In Missouri, a driver with a blood alcohol content equal to or greater than the legal limit of .08% may be convicted of a DWI with no other evidence required.
 The chemical test is often sufficient evidence.

 This is what is referred to as per se BAC limit under DWI laws.
 The state of Missouri has also set laws that impose enhanced penalties for aggravated DWI which includes having a BAC of 0.15% or higher.